arjun010/getting-and-cleaning-data-assignment/README.md

 ## Tidy Data

-The resulting tidy dataset is in this repository at: `data/tidy.txt`.
+The resulting tidy dataset is in this repository at: `data/tidy.txt` ( *I have not uploaded the data folder in the repo due to limited access to the net*).
 It contains one row for each subject/activity pair and columns for subject, activity, and each feature that was a mean or standard deviation from the original dataset.